pomodux/pomodux/docs/plugin-development.md

 # Pomodux Plugin Development Guide

-This guide explains how to create plugins for Pomodux, including how to use the TUI API introduced in version 0.4.0.
+This guide explains how to create plugins for Pomodux, including how to use the TUI API introduced in version 0.4.0 and updated in version 0.6.0.

+> **⚠️ Important**: Release 0.6.0 introduces a complete plugin API redesign.
+Existing plugins will not work with the new API.
+See the [Migration Guide](backlog/release-0.6.0-migration-guide.md) for details.

 ---